Life in Finland

 Finland is the northernmost country in the world after Iceland, but the climate is not as cold as that might suggest; due to the warming influence of the Gulf Stream, Finland enjoys a temperate climate.
 The mean temperature in the warmest summer months may exceed 20 degrees centigrade and in winter the temperature may fall to 30 degrees centigrade below zero.
 However, due to the dry climate, it feels warmer than the thermometer actually indicates at all times of the year.
 If you are going to stay in Finland during the winter months, you will need a good pair of warm, insulated shoes or boots, a warm winter coat as well as woollen sweaters and long underwear.
 The year in Finland is divided into four distinct seasons: winter, spring, summer and autumn.
 Southern and central Finland is covered with snow for an average of five months, from November until April.
 Nature is in many ways part of everyday life here.
 With the vast forests, about 188 000 lakes, and the unspoiled countryside Finland has often been described as "one great national park".
 The archipelago to the south and south-west of the country, containing around 30 000 islands, is one of the most beautiful marine areas in the world.

 The Finnish education system is comprised of a comprehensive school system, post-compulsory general and vocational education, higher education and adult education.
-Over half of Finland's six-year-olds attend voluntary pre-school education in day-care centres or special classes.
-Comprehensive school provides a nine-year educational programme for all school-age children beginning at the age of seven.
+Comprehensive school provides a nine-year educational programme for all school-age children beginning at the age of seven, preceded by one-year pre-primary education.
 After completing their compulsory education students may go on to the upper secondary school (three years, ending in the matriculation examination), which qualifies students for all higher education studies, or to vocational institutions (three years, leading to basic vocational education).

 Finns are said to be relatively quiet and reserved, as well as straightforward and honest.
 One has to be careful though making such generalisations: Finns are not all alike and times change.
 Older people, especially in the rural areas, may appear reserved due to the fact that they may not speak any other language than Finnish.
 However, when the ice is broken, you will experience an unpretentious, sincere hospitality.
 The younger generation, consisting of multilingual well-travelled people, do not differ so much from their counterparts in other countries.
 Equality between the sexes has progressed quite a way, both at work and home.
-For instance, well over 50 per cent of university students are female and about half the number of women with children have a regular job.
+For instance, well over 50 per cent of university students are female and roughly the same percentage of men and women have a paid job.
 Nevertheless, women's pay is on average lower than that of men.